Simon-Martens/go-send/README.md

 ═══════════════════════════════════════════════════════════════════════
 ```

-Visit the URL to create the first admin account.
+Visit the URL or the base URL to create the first admin account.

 ### Build Frontend (Optional)